 But many of us stay in job we don’t like because we feel afraid; we don’t have the confidence to make the leap.

 I understand, I’ve been there.

-I now also have a two-year-old son, and a four-week-old baby.
+I now also have a three-year-old son, and a baby.
 I’m around to do nursery and school drop-offs and pick-ups, and to rock my baby off to sleep in the bouncer after he’s had a feed.
 I’m on track to have my best financial year yet, but without sacrificing time with my family.

 If you like the sound of my work-life balance (kids or no kids), this online course is for you.

 These four modules will teach you everything you need to know about becoming your boss – from deciding what your freelance path or business should be, mustering the confidence to make the leap and ensuring it will pay.

 You’ll also be armed with legal advice, and the necessary steps for setting up as a freelancer, including: registering as self-employed, building a website, branding, social media, making contacts, spreading the word, childcare.
 All presented in digestible chunks.

 Louise joined my course and after module two, wrote to me saying: